jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-19.md

-+++
+---
-title=  "Why the Salic and Roman Laws and the Capitularies were disused" heading=  "Chapter 19" description=  "Research from Montesquieu" date=  2020-03-22 author=  "Montesquieu" image=  "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-18" linkbtext=  "Chapter 18" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-20" linkftext=  "Chapter 20"
+title: "Why the Salic and Roman Laws and the Capitularies were Disused"
-+++
+heading: "Chapter 19"
+description: "AFTER the Franks left their own country, they compiled the Salic laws with the help of their own sages"
+image: "/covers/spirit.jpg"
+weight: 58
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 The principal cause for the disuse of the Salic and Roman laws, and the Capitularies was the great extent given to judiciary combats.